Egg donor database

 To maintain quality and security for patients, an access code is required to view the database.

-Our donor database can be viewed initially by any interested recipient.
-Patients may contact one of our recipient liaisons to receive a temporary access code, which helps many patients as they pursue egg donation treatment.
-Once you have entered the program and completed the necessary screening as a donor egg recipient, you will be given an access code to the databases (fresh and frozen) that will allow for selecting an egg donor; it will also provide view of current adult photos if the donor consented.
+Once you have entered the Donor Egg Program and completed the necessary screening as a donor egg recipient, you will be given full access to the databases (fresh and frozen) where yu may select an egg donor; full access will also allow you to see current adult photos if the donor gave her consent.
 As the database is dynamic, donors are frequently matched and removed from the active database.
-In addition, donors are approved for various programs (1:2 and 1:3) and therefore will not be available for view or selection in all programs.
+In addition, donors may be approved as a shared donor and therefore will not be available for selection in all programs.

-Upon selection of an egg donor, we ask that you contact your Financial Coordinator to arrange for payment within three business days.
-Upon payment, the match will become official and your nurse and clinical team will be in contact to discuss the next steps of the process.
-If working with a shared donor, your nurse will be able to generate treatment dates upon completion of the match.
+Once you’ve selected an egg donor, we ask that you contact your financial coordinator to arrange for payment within 3 business days.
+Once your payment is received, the match will become official and your nurse and clinical team will be in contact to discuss the next steps.
+If you’re working with a shared donor, your nurse will be able to generate treatment dates upon completion of the match.

-For additional questions or to receive an access code, please call the appropriate number below.
+For additional questions, please call the appropriate number below.
 We look forward to working with you and being a part of your treatment journey.